jaygriggsau/Project-WhoWouldWin/README.md

 # Who Would Win
-Who would win in a website that you can use to fins out who is the strongest hero or villian in the universe!
+Who would win is a website that you can use to finds out who is the strongest hero or villian in the universe!

-A simple to use React.js app using functional components.
+A simple to use front end React.js app using functional components.

 ![](http://i.imgur.com/Fkk92M7h.gif)